ShivamNayak-dev/EventSeatBooking/README.md

 **expires naturally** (user walks away) and broadcasts the seat becoming available again.

+## Roles

+- **Regular user:** register, log in, browse events, lock and book seats.
+- **Admin:** everything a regular user can do, plus create events (the full seat grid is auto-generated based on rows/seats-per-row), update event details, and delete events.
+Admin status isn't self-service by design — there's no signup checkbox for it — it's granted via a one-off script (`app/promote_admin.py`) so it stays an intentional, backend-controlled action rather than something any user can flip on themselves.

 ## Tech stack

 **Backend:** FastAPI, PostgreSQL (SQLAlchemy ORM), Redis, JWT auth (via